 During the summer visitors have the opportunity to experience free train rides around a miniature railroad and staton house at the Medina Parks Lester Rail Trail with the Ohio Northern Live Steamers.

-This is available on three weekends during the summer.
+This is available on select weekends during the summer.

 SOME INTERESTING MEDINA OHIO FACTS